-President of Security Brokers.The most famous Italian hacker over the last 30 years.
-Head of Community relations and Board Member of the Italian AIIC – Associazione Italiana Esperti in Infrastrutture Critiche.
+President of Security Brokers.The most famous hacker in Italy for the last 30 years.
+Head of Community relations and Board Member of the Italian AIIC – Associazione Italiana Esperti in Infrastructure Critiche.
 Formerly consultant and advisor to ENISA, Nato, Italian Ministry of Defense, United Nations UNICRI.
-(Linkedin)
+(LinkedIn)

 CEO at techGDPR, an emerging consultancy for consulting in GDPR compliance, cybersecurity and risk management.
 VP marketing/sales Europe for DLT Labs, an established Toronto-based blockchain development house (LinkedIn)

 Chief Technology Officer and Head of Research at Adaptant Labs, managing research for cutting-edge cloud security systems.
 Co-founder and ex-Director of the Australian chapter of the Internet Society.
 Formerly he deployed military-grade encrypted mobile VoIP systems, emergency broadcast radio networks in Syria and Africa, and secure Enterprise WiFi systems.
 (LinkedIn)